 - Power: 350W max

-- Variable speed range from 30-150 RPM
+- Variable speed range of 30-150 RPM

 The grinder is available in white and black, and the wooden elements can be customized.

-Noise Level Weber Key Mk2
+Weber Key Mk2 Noise Level

-Retention, Speed, and Construction
+retention, Speed, and Construction

 Particle Distribution and Espresso Performance